-Education has been at the heart of KET’s mission since its inaugural broadcast in 1968.
+Education has been at the heart of KET’s mission since its inaugural broadcast nearly fifty years ago.

 These resources are used in every Kentucky public school as well as by private schools, adult learning centers, childcare centers, universities and community organizations.

 KET collaborates with education, community and government organizations to assess needs and develop solutions.

 Early Childhood Education

 KET helps prepare our children to be kindergarten ready and successful in school.

 We provide PBS KIDS programming to every Kentucky child via our 16-transmitter broadcast network, online and on mobile.

 Our 24/7 KET PBS KIDS channel expands on the 12-hour daytime block of children’s programming on KET and KET2.

 The KET ‘Everyday Learning’ Early Childhood Initiative provides childcare workers and preschool instructors with KET-produced toolkits of classroom resources and lesson plans – plus hands-on workshop trainings – in pre-literacy, science, math, arts and social-development.

 Including certified online training, KET annually provides more than 200 courses for childcare workers, preschool instructors and parents, enhancing the quality of curriculum and instruction for an estimated 90,000 Kentucky children in daycares and preschools.